 Again, our friends the carbohydrates are the go-to for tired riders, but don’t forget to factor in protein too, as protein helps muscles to recover.

 Jacket potatoes, yams, pasta, rice or wholemeal bread are all rich in carbohydrates, so pair one of these with some plain cold chicken or fish to make sure you’re body has the right cycling recovery food to get you feeling normal again faster.

 As well as a good square meal, it definitely makes sense to include some cycling recovery supplements into your post-ride routine.
-SIS REGO Rapid Recovery Powder has been specifically designed to help muscles recover and rebuild, so when paired with the right foods, you’ll be able to recover faster for the next ride or training session.
-500g will cover your for around 10 rides and it’s actually pretty tasty, with banana, chocolates, strawberry and vanilla flavours to choose from.
+The SiS REGO Rapid Recovery Powder has been specifically designed to help muscles recover and rebuild, so when paired with the right foods, you’ll be able to recover faster ready for the next ride or training session.
+500g will cover your for around 10 rides and it’s actually pretty tasty, with banana, chocolate, strawberry and vanilla flavours to choose from.
 Just add to water and drink within 30 minutes of finishing your ride for optimum results.

 Make friends with carbs